 Prepare for Making Pumpkin Pie Filling

 Preheat your oven to 375°.
-Cut the pumpkin in have, remove the seeds and roast, cut side down, for 40 minutes or until the flesh is tender.
+Cut the pumpkin in half, remove the seeds and roast, cut side down, for 40 minutes or until the flesh is tender.
 While the pumpkin is roasting, heat the coconut milk, dates, and spices in a saucepan until the dates have softened and begin to break down.
 Remove from heat and allow to cool while making the crust.

 How to Make a Paleo Crust

-In a bowl mix together the almond flour, coconut flour and salt.
+In a bowl mix together the almond flour, coconut flour, and salt.
 Cut the coconut oil in with a fork and mix until it reaches a consistency similar to sand.
-Finally add the egg to the bowl and mix it in to form the dough.
+Finally, add the egg to the bowl and mix it in to form the dough.
 You can turn this out onto a clean surface, form into a disc and wrap with plastic before placing it in the fridge to cool firm up.

 Once you are ready to roll out the dough, place it between to large pieces of parchment paper.
 Carefully roll it out to about 12-14″ in diameter and fix any cracks or holes.
 The dough is very forgiving and can be manipulated as much as required.
 Carefully flip the dough into the pie dish then form it with your hands, again fixing any cracks or holes.
 Poke the dough with a fork and bake in the oven for 10 minutes.

 Make the Pumpkin Pie Filling

 Place 2 cups of the roasted pumpkin and the coconut milk mixture into a food processor or blender.
 Blend until smooth then pour into a bowl.
 Add the eggs and whisk until combined then pour the filling into the pie crust.

 Place the pie in the oven for 50-60 minutes until the filling has set.
 Allow to cool for at least 20 minutes before serving.
 The pie is great on its own or topped with a touch of coconut cream.